 Make sure you feature.
 On the beach and off – it’s easy to figure out what to wear in Thailand.

-Use free holiday Thai language podcasts to learn a few words of Thai, and you’ll have never made people so happy.
+Use free Thai language podcasts to learn a few words of Thai, and you’ll have never made people so happy.

 Which is bigger – Koh Samui or Fiji?
 Find out how big Koh Samui is, compared to Bermuda, Greenland and beyond